 Most studies show a direct correlation between vaping and significant changes in the heart.
 Some research even went as far as linking vaping to increased susceptibility to cardiac diseases, and even to strokes.

-This area still needs more research, however, several findings indicate that any kind of vaping, whether it includes nicotine or not, could have detrimental effects on the lungs.
+Doing any cardio exercise relies heavily on your lungs pumping oxygen.
+The impact of a vape pen on your lungs still needs more research, however, several findings indicate that any kind of vaping, whether it includes nicotine or not, could have detrimental effects on the lungs.
+Smoking traditional cigarettes/nicotine have been known to negatively impact your lung capacity.
+It makes perfect sense that vaping would be bad for your lungs and capacity.

 The Teeth and Gums